 - Read reviews about the company online to get an idea of how previous customers have experienced this company.
 If there are more negative reviews then don’t choose that company.

 - If any company demands an advance fee then don’t select that.
 According to law, the company can only charge a fee when the debt is settled.

-- If there is too much fee and any addon charges then don’t select that company.
+- If there are too many fees and any addon charges then don’t select that company.
 They are just stealing your money and you finally may not meet the goal for which you’re going to choose debt settlement.

-- Make sure the company is not a seller of debt settlement programs and do their job on time.
+- Make sure the company is not a seller of debt settlement programs and does its job on time.
 They should give you end-to-end service.
 If they don’t do this then select any other.